LaurynasGHub/price_it/README.md

 • Check maybe it's possible to get price from Lidl and Norfa.
 So far it is not possible.

+• Add loaders to cost of main cart items and most popular searches.

 ## Future planed updates:

 Future plans on expanding this project further and adding more functions: